site logo

 The rest of the War

-He died of wounds on 26 September 1862 in Winchester, VA.
+He died of wounds on 26 (or 28) September 1862 in Winchester, VA.
 His widow Mary filed for his final pay in August 1863.

 References & notes

 His service from the Alabama database,1 which has him as Francis M. Yancey and says he was killed outright at Sharpsburg, and his Compiled Service Records,2 online from fold3, which say he was left on the field and captured (no POW records found).
 He's also on a Sharpsburg casualty list in the Richmond (VA) Enquirer of 17 October 1862, as mortally wounded.
+Personal details from the US Census of 1860.
 His gravesite is on Findagrave.

 Birth